robertmora/PROTIOT_2025/Lab3/README.md

 ## Submission Guidelines

-Compile a report (max 3 pages) summarizing findings, insights, and reflections.
+Compile a report summarizing findings, insights, and reflections.
 Include screenshots in the appendix and references.

 ### Submission Details